Central Saanich Houses for Sale

 About Central Saanich, BC

+The area used to be a farming community, and there are still hobby farms and vineyards throughout the region.
 Central Saanich is home to the Tsartlip and Tsawout First Nations and has a population of 17,000 residents.
 Neighborhoods in the Central Saanich district include Willis Point, Island View, Keating, and Tanner Ridge.
 The Brentwood Bay and Saanichton areas are also neighbourhoods in Central Saanich but are referred to as separate communities.

 Wildlife in Central Saanich includes deer, cougars, black bears, eagles, ospreys, river otters, and minks, and over 100 species of birds.
 This is also where nearly 20% of all of the rare plants in British Columbia grow.